Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With Shanghai Natural History Museum & Shanghai Astronomy Museum: Event Organizer

-During the summer vacation, we organized a series of high-quality educational activities, which would not have been possible without the invaluable support of the Shanghai Natural History Museum and the Shanghai Astronomy Museum as our activity partners.
-With the Shanghai Natural History Museum, we arranged internship researcher programs for high school students, which provided us with photographers and assisted in recruiting nine participants for our activities.
-Furthermore, in collaboration with the Shanghai Astronomy Museum, we conducted lectures and family-friendly events, introducing elementary school students aged 6-9 to the realms of biology and astronomy.
-What's more, we ignited their interest in science through do-it-yourself (DIY) games(See more details in [Education](/education/#feed-curious-minds)).
+During the summer vacation, we organized a series of high-quality educational activities, which would not have been possible without the invaluable support of [the Shanghai Natural History Museum](https://www.snhm.org.cn/eg/) (annually welcomes 800,000 to 1,200,000 visitors) and [the Shanghai Astronomy Museum](https://www.sstm-sam.org.cn/#/home) (daily visitor 7,000) as our activity partners.
+We have established an Internship Researcher Program for high school students, and the Shanghai Natural History Museum provided us with photographers and assisted in recruiting participants for our activities.
+In collaboration with the Shanghai Astronomy Museum, we conducted lectures and family-friendly events, introducing elementary school students aged 6 to 9 to the realms of biology and astronomy.
+What's more, we ignited their interest in science through do-it-yourself (DIY) games (see more details on our [Education](/education/#feed-curious-minds) page).

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/collaboration/tianwenguan.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with Shanghai Astronomy Museum</small></p>
+<p><small style="color: gray">Advertisement for one lecture in the Shanghai Astronomy Museum</small></p>
 </div>
 </div>
 <div style="text-align: center;">